-Maximum force or power available for human operated machines
+Maximum force or power available in human operated machines.

 For man operated machines the force and power must be kept within certain limits.

 - for a sitting person with a solid backrest the maximum horizontal force acting on a pedal is typically 1000 N

 - for a sitting person the maximum vertical force acting on a pedal is typically 300 N